 Port Douglas Markets

-If you're making a visit or staying in hotel accommodation in Port Douglas, be sure to drop by the markets.
+If you're making a visit or staying in hotel accommodation in Port Douglas, be sure to drop by the Sunday markets.
 It's located in a grassy park, right on the waterfront overlooking the Coral Sea.
 Vendors come from all over the Far North to sell their products to inquisitive tourists and Port Douglas locals.
 Here you'll find arts and crafts, jewellery, fruit and vegetables, glassware, books, coffee, boats, and more.
 For locals and tourists alike the Sunday Morning extravaganza in Market Park is well worth getting out of your hotel bed for.
 The lazy Sunday morning is actually promoted here, in the idyllic setting of shady palm trees and warm, caressing ocean breezes blowing in from the sparkling ocean.
-You could be dreaming…
+You might not want to leave...

 There is a definite carnival feel to the Port Douglas Markets.
 Perhaps it's the cheery stallholders, keen to have a chat, or perhaps it's the dazzling blue ocean backdrop.
 The vivid array of arts, innovative crafts, clothing and exotic fruits seems so much brighter and appealing than your average market fare - they almost shout for your attention as you wander by.